 - 1. Thoroughly wet (soak) a fresh cleaning cloth in the environmental cleaning solution. - 2.
 Fold the cleaning cloth in half until it is about the size of your hand.
-This will ensure that you can use all of the surface area efficiently (generally, fold in half, then in half again, which will create 8 sides).
+This will ensure that you can use all of the surface area efficiently (generally, fold in half, then in half again, which will create eight sides).

-- Wipe surfaces using the general strategies as described above (i.e., clean to dirty, high to low, systematic manner), making sure to use mechanical action (for cleaning steps) and making sure to that the surface is thoroughly wetted to allow required contact time (for disinfection steps). - Regularly rotate and unfold the cleaning cloth to use all sides. - When all sides of the cloth have been used or when it is no longer saturated with solution, dispose of the cleaning cloth or store it for reprocessing. - 6.
+- 3. Wipe surfaces using the general strategies as described above (i.e. clean to dirty, high to low, in a systematic manner, etc.), making sure you use a mechanical action (for cleaning steps) and making sure that the surface is thoroughly wetted to allow the required contact time (for disinfection steps). - Regularly rotate and unfold the cleaning cloth to use all sides. - When all sides of the cloth have been used or when it's no longer saturated with solution, dispose of the cleaning cloth or store it for reprocessing. - 6.
 Repeat process from step 1.

-Example of a cleaning strategy for environmental surfaces, moving in a systematic manner around the resident care area
+Example of a cleaning strategy for environmental surfaces, moving in a systematic manner around the resident-care area

-Best practices for environmental cleaning of surfaces:
+Best practices for the environmental cleaning of surfaces:

-- Use fresh cleaning cloths at the start of each cleaning session. - Change cleaning cloths when they are no longer saturated with solution, for a new, wetted cloth.
-Soiled cloths should be stored for reprocessing. - For higher-risk areas, change cleaning cloths between each resident zone (i.e., use a new cleaning cloth for each resident bed - Ensure that there are enough cleaning cloths to complete the required cleaning session.
+- Use fresh cleaning cloths at the start of each cleaning session. - Change cleaning cloths when they are no longer saturated with solution for a new, wet cloth.
+Soiled cloths should be stored for reprocessing. - For higher-risk areas, change the cleaning cloths between each resident zone (i.e. use a new cleaning cloth for each resident bed). - Ensure that there are enough cleaning cloths to complete the required cleaning session.